State Children's Ombudsman Offices

 |

-The Ombudsman is an officer of the Legislature and has jurisdiction to investigate the administrative acts of all agencies.
-The Ombudsman operates independently and autonomously of state and county agencies.
+The ombudsman is an officer of the Legislature and has jurisdiction to investigate the administrative acts of all agencies.
+The ombudsman operates independently and autonomously of state and county agencies.

 |